 Let’s stop crying and have a cocktail.
 Of course, too many cocktails have been known to make people cry even more.
 So, be careful.

-I was pleased with the ratio of cider to rum to simple syrup in this drink and felt like the ingredients combined perfectly.
+I was super happy with the ratio of cider to rum to simple syrup in this drink and felt like the ingredients combined absolutely perfectly.
 Autumn in a glass.
 With some spice to boot.